bispogeomk/django-modelwithlog/README.rst

         The ContentType of the concrect Model

     data_user:
-        A JSON of user data loged on ocurrency
+        A JSON of user and acess data loged on ocurrency

     modifications:
         A JSON with a data of model modificate